koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 like it better than what the lenses captured!

-But that is precisely the issue: Time flows fast, and I noticed how my brain can re-arrange it to make me feel better about anything even if that is not the reality.
+But that is precisely the issue: Time flows fast, and I noticed how my brain can re-arrange it to make me feel better about anything, even if that is not the reality.
 To me, writing down my life events and memories helps to keep the story coherent.

 If some editing happens, that is ok.
-More or less I will be aware of both the
+More or less, I will be aware of both the
 stories: the one that I lived on the same day I wrote on the journal, and the one that I want to remember.